supershaneski/openai-chatfriend/README.md

 ![American English](./docs/screenshot3.png)

 ## Filipino

+> There are no Filipino voice available from `Speech Synthesis` api so the play button is removed.

 ![Filipino](./docs/screenshot4.png)

 By writing a descriptive introduction in your prompt, it is possible to create different personality of your AI chat friend.
 Depending on the availability, the reply will be spoken using [Web Speech API](https://developer.mozilla.org/en-US/docs/Web/API/Web_Speech_API).

-Moving forward, my main objective is to be able to transcribed speech into text, send it to an AI endpoint (for now `Completion endpoint`, maybe `ChatGPT` in the future), get the result and translate it to text to speech, making a proper `Voice Chat app`.
+Moving forward, my main objective is to be able to transcribed speech into text (using [Whisper](https://openai.com/blog/whisper/)), send it to an AI endpoint (for now `Completion endpoint`, maybe `ChatGPT` in the future), get the result and translate it to text to speech (using `Web Speech API`), making a proper `Voice Chatbox app`.
 But that is just one application.
-You can probably stick that app into an actual device, say a robot dog or cat, thus giving them the ability to converse to their owners.
+You can probably stick a similar app into an actual device, say a robot dog or cat, thus giving them the ability to converse to their owners.
 Imagine a talking cat! lol

 > This is purely a personal coding exercise to get to know `Nuxt 3`.